Implantation – as stress-free as possible

-The dental product manufacturer W&H sees it as its obligation to implement this in the day-to-day work of the practice.
-Renowned and valued by experts for its skills in the field of restorations and prosthetics in particular, the Austrian manufacturing company also offers a specific product portfolio for implants and surgery to meet the high demands of the speciality.
+The dental product manufacturer W&H sees it as its job to implement this in the day-to-day work of the practice.
+Renowned and treasured by experts for its skills in the field of restorations and prosthetics in particular, the Austrian manufacturing company also offers a diverse product portfolio for implants and surgery to meet the high demands of the speciality.
 After all, surgical instruments and devices are not only subject to special benchmarks in terms of their ergonomics and material characteristics but the dentist also requires them to comply with the applicable hygiene regulations.

 Specially for implantologists